ckscks038038/node-crash-course/README.md

 # node-crash-course
-follow the online tutorial of Node.js provided by Net Ninja aimed to build a text-based blog powered by Node.js and MongoDB
+follow the online tutorial of Node.js provided by Net Ninja\n aimed to build a text-based blog powered by Node.js and MongoDB